 There’s no point in joining a company where every decision needs to go through board approval if you’re leaving your current job because you can’t make any decisions!

 3. What does it take to succeed in this company?

 Clearly, whatever the characteristics of the most successful people, you’ll need to feel that this is aligned with who you are and how you like to work.
 Are they extremely innovative, always coming up with new ideas?
 Do they thrive in an ever-changing environment, or do they have a fiercely competitive streak?

 Whatever it takes to succeed, if it’s definitely not you, then it’s something to think about.

 4. How would you describe the leadership here?

-The leadership of an organisation is critical and will have an impact on so many factors including engagement and morale to name a few .
+The leadership of an organization is critical and will have an impact on so many factors, including engagement and morale, to name a few.

-Even though the answer to this question is likely to be a positive one,the specific details can still be invaluable.
-Like someone telling you that things are fairly non hierarchical, open door, or that staff can speak their mind freely.
+Even though the answer to this question is likely to be a positive one, the specific details can still be invaluable.
+For example, they may tell you that things are fairly non-hierarchical, open door, or that staff can speak their mind freely.

 And if they say very little, sometimes it’s all you need.